HolyNoodle/family-companion/README.md

 ## Log

-Log level goes from 0 to 4 (debug, info, warning, error) Full logs can be downloaded from the UI
+Log level goes from 0 to 4 (debug, info, warning, error) Full logs can be downloaded from the UI.

 # Next steps